kevinolega/callcentertrainingtips/6wel/6week-guidelines.md

 Please add a space above and below each line to make it easier to add corrections and feedback.

+## Using Your Phone to Scan and Send Your Answers

 Please remember to include page titles and page numbers as well as part numbers (if needed) to the page before a scan to make it easier to review.

 Please use a scanner app from Google Drive or Google Keep for Android phones.